 With 5 bedrooms comfortably sleeping 10 people, what better way to enjoy the Brecon Beacons than by bringing the whole family and relaxing at Beacons Lodge with its glorious panoramic views.

-Just 2 miles outside of Brecon you are be right in the heart of the National Park with plenty of places to visit and wonderful walks close by.
+Just 2 miles from Brecon you are be right in the heart of the National Park with plenty of places to visit and wonderful walks close by .
 Just sit in the warm conservatory with an ever changing landscape of dramatic mountains

 Sleeps 10 - 1 Twin Room, 3 Double Rooms, 1 King-Size Room